Vladimir Caamaño: Career

 Vlad was named one of the ten funniest comedians to look for in 2016 by Variety.
 Howie Mandel chose Vlad as one of the "new faces" for his comedy gala.
 In 2019, he joined the cast of Tommy as series regular.

 Personal life

-Vlad works with the Psychological Trauma Center at Cedars-Sinai to help Hispanic children with learning disabilities.
+Prior to his comedic pivot, Vlad worked with high school students in NYC and briefly worked at a non-profit.